 - Add olive oil and gently saute the onions and garlic until translucent.

-- Add the spinach and cook for few minutes on high heat until the water from the spinach totally evaporates.
+- Add the spinach and cook for a few minutes on high heat until the water from the spinach totally evaporates.

 - Remove from the heat and let it cool down before using for borek.

 Preparing the Sauce

 - Put 2 egg whites+ 1 whole egg in a bowl and whisk lightly.

 - Pour in the milk and vegetable oil and whisk to combine.
 Set aside to use when required.